Can I keep my email address if I change broadband provider?

 You can keep your Sky email address for as long as you want after you've cancelled your broadband, as long as you keep using it regularly.
 If you abandon it, Sky will close it down, assuming it is inactive.
 There are no fees to keep it active, so if you have a Sky email account, you're safe for life – or until they tell you otherwise.

 If you cancel your Virgin Media broadband, you have 90 days to access your Virgin Media email before it vanishes forever, with all the contents going with it.
 Basically, Virgin Media gives you a window during which you can move or save anything important to your computer or forward it to a new email address.
 After that 90-day period, it's gone for good.

-If you switch your broadband from Plusnet to another company, you'll be able to keep your email address, but like BT, they will charge you a small monthly fee for the pleasure.
+If you switch your broadband from Plusnet to another company, you'll be able to keep your email address at no extra cost.
 You'll have to inform Plusnet that you want to keep using its email service, because if you don't, it will be deleted along with your account when you leave.

 What is useful about these third-party email accounts is that it doesn't matter which broadband provider you're using because it isn't run by your ISP, so when you switch, it'll still be there and accessible from any machine.
 This is also great if you're between your exit and activation dates after switching, as you can use your webmail in a coffee house, at work or via whichever connection you're using.

 These accounts are free and offer great storage at no extra cost, so if you don't have one already, set one up now.
 All the storage means you'll be able to forward everything from your old account, and your web-based third-party account will easily have the space for it all.